 Pregnancy Policy - The pregnant student may remain active in the OTA Program and is not required to disclose pregnancy if not requiring accommodations.
-The student meet all the course and program objectives.
+The student must meet all the course and program objectives.
 If a student decides to not disclose pregnancy and/or accommodation requirements, it is advised that the student educate themselves on the strategies to protect pregnant healthcare workers through research and online resources.

-If the student discloses physician ordered restrictions, the student will need to follow the process for applying for accommodations (SEE OTA ESSENTIAL FUNCTIONS SECTION
+If the student discloses physician ordered restrictions, the student will need to follow the process for applying for accommodations and notify the OTA Program Director (SEE OTA ESSENTIAL FUNCTIONS SECTION)